harelba/q/doc/USAGE.markdown

                         the -d delimiter is used if present, or space if no delimiter is specified
     -T, --tab-delimited-output
                         Same as -D <tab>.
-Just a shorthand for outputing tab delimited output.
+Just a shorthand for outputting tab delimited output.
 You can use -D $'\t' if you want.
     -O, --output-header
                         Output header line.
 Output column-names are determined